rudderlabs/rudderstack-docs/destinations/pinterest-tag.md

 | quantity | `product_quantity` |
 | brand | `product_brand` |

-If you wish to pass any extra properties other than what we support, you can use our **Custom Properties** configuration.
+If you wish to pass any extra properties other than what RudderStack supports, you can use the **Custom Properties** configuration.

 ```javascript
 rudderanalytics.track('Event', {customProperty: { customValue: 2 }, someRandomMailId: 'user@gmail.com'})
 ```

-For streaming above properties in Pinterest destination you need to add following two properties :
+For streaming the above properties in Pinterest, you need to add following two properties:

 * `customProperty.customValue`
 * `someRandomMailId`

 ## Page

-Pinterest `pintrk` sends any one following of two events everytime you make a page call.
+Pinterest's `pintrk` sends any one following of two events everytime you make a `page` call.

-When making page call you can provide name, category and additional properties.
-We send `ViewCategory` event if both name and category is present.
+When making a `page` call you can provide the name, category, and any other additional properties.
+RudderStack sends the `ViewCategory` event if both the name and category fields are present.
+In case only name is present, RudderStack sends a `PageVisit` event and drops any additional properties.

-If only name is present we send `PageVisit` event.
-We drop of additional properties.
-In case if you wish to send additional properties you need to mention them in our **Custom Properties** configuration.
+In case you wish to send any additional properties to Pinterest, you need to mention them in our **Custom Properties** configuration.

 ```javascript
 rudderanalytics.page("I am new page", "new page category", {